-This section contains information about our Hazard Mitigation Grant Program (HMGP) Post Fire.
-The purpose of this page is to connect individuals and state, local, and tribal government representatives with the resources they need to implement hazard mitigation measures in their communities after wildfire disasters.
+This section contains information about FEMA's Hazard Mitigation Grant Program (HMGP) Post Fire.
+The purpose of this page is to connect individuals, state, local, and tribal government representatives with the resources they need to implement hazard mitigation measures in their communities after wildfire disasters.

 Wildfires can destroy homes, businesses, infrastructure, natural resources, and agriculture.
-They can also exacerbate secondary hazards and leave areas prone to floods, erosion, and mudflows for many years.
+They can also increase secondary hazards and leave areas prone to floods, erosion, and mudflows for many years.

 The HMGP is an all hazards risk reduction grant program administered by applicants including states, federally-recognized tribes, and territories.
 The purpose of this page is to connect individuals, states, tribes, territories, and local government representatives with the resources they need to implement hazard mitigation measures in their communities.
 For additional information, visit the HMGP page.